Skip to Content

 You’ll now want to cut the liver into strips about the width of your finger or a little less.
 If you’d prefer to give the jerky as individual treats, you can cut the liver into small squares.

-Liver Jerky Dog Treats - raw
+Liver Jerky Dog Treats on baking rack before being cooked

 I used a raised baking rack to allow the heat to get under the liver and further dry the meat.
 I greased the rack with olive oil…but, for all future jerky, I’m going to simply cook it on parchment paper on a cookie sheet.